jtpmx/where-am-i/README.md

 ## Configuration

-Where Am I is configured using a YAML file. `services` contains an entry for each enabled third-party service. `services` is an ordered list, ranked from the most-preferrable service configuration to the least-preferrable.
+Where Am I is configured using a YAML file.
+It contains a single ordered list, `services`, which contains an entry for each enabled third-party service.
+It is ranked from the most-preferrable service configuration to the least-preferrable.
 It is possible to add multiple copies of a service (Google Maps API for example) with different credentials.

     services:
       SERVICE NAME:
+        timeout: 1.0
         credentials:
           API_KEY: SECRET_API_KEY